-- Projects or business models that have been proved to be unviable by other community energy groups - Applications from individuals - General running costs including employment costs - Projects that have already taken place or applications for retroactive funding - Any costs associated with the development, completion or submission of an application to this fund - Applications from commercial organisations - Applications for political or religious causes - This list is not exhaustive please contact us if you have any questions about your organisation's eligibility
+- Projects or business models that have been proved to be unviable by other community energy groups. - Applications from individuals. - General running costs including long-term employment (this fund is not for general staffing costs). - Projects that have already taken place or applications for retroactive funding. - Any costs associated with the development, completion or submission of an application to this fund. - Applications from commercial organisations. - Applications for political or religious causes. - This list is not exhaustive please contact us if you have any questions about your organisation's eligibility.